 Lake Matheson on the West Coast near Franz Josef

 Lake Hawea lies near Lake Wanaka and covers a huge 141 square kilometers.
-It's a popular lake for activities like fly fishing, kayaking, wind and kite surfing and boating.
+It's a popular lake for activities like fly fishing, kayaking, wind and kite surfing, and boating.
 Along the shores of the lake there are numerous biking and hiking trails and up the valleys there are some well-known hunting spots.
-If you travel on a South Island trip which includes mountain biking, like the 'Tui' adventure, then Lake Hawea is where we'll start our ride, finishing on the shores of Lake Wanaka, which we've already told you about!
+If you travel on a South Island trip which includes mountain biking, like the 'New Zealand Biking Adventure', then Lake Hawea is where we'll start one of our rides, finishing on the shores of Lake Wanaka, which we've already told you about!

 A beautifully still day at Lake Hawea

 So that’s our list of the 7 most beautiful lakes in New Zealand's South Island, an impressive selection of stunningly beautiful lakes.
 If you’re thinking of visiting some of these destinations, you should check out our New Zealand Adventure trips.
+Many of our trips embark on scenic routes traveling between Lake Tekapo to Queenstown, which includes several of these lakes.
 We're looking forward to showing you around!